c3lang/c3docs-old/docs/compare.md

 ## C++

-C++ is a very complex object oriented "almost superset" of C. It tries to be everything to everyone, while squeezing this into a C syntax.
+C++ is a complex object oriented "almost superset" of C. It tries to be everything to everyone, while squeezing this into a C syntax.
 The language is well known for its many pitfalls and quirky corners – as well as its long compile times.

 C3 is in many ways different from C++ in the same way that C is different from C++, but the semantic macro system and the generics close the gap in terms of writing reusable generic code.
-The module system and error handling is also very different from how C++ does things.
+The C3 module system and error handling is also very different from how C++ does things.

 ##### In C++ but not in C3